-Perturbation-based methods identify important regions by introducing perturbations to the input image and quantifying the changes in the output \citep{LIME,RISE,shap,many-shap,pred-diff,fast-shap, moxi}.
-LIME \citep{LIME,slice} occludes by using super-pixel to compute the importance score.
-RISE \citep{RISE} visualizes important regions by applying random masks to the input image and analyzing the output results generated from the masked images.
-SHAP \citep{shap} distributes confidence scores to contributions by utilizing Shapley values from game theory.
-Methods that consider interactions \citep{interaction} in addition to Shapley values have also been proposed \citep{pred-diff,moxi}.
-PredDIFF \citep{pred-diff} is a method that measures changes in predictions by marginalizing features from a probabilistic perspective.
-This paper clarifies the relationship between PredDIFF and Shapley values, and introduces a new measurement method that takes interactions into account.
-MoXI \citep{moxi} utilizes a technique to approximate Shapley values and interactions to identify important regions for classification models.
-Our proposed VX-CODE utilizes and expands this technique to provide explanations for object detectors.
+\textbf{Perturbation-based methods.} \quad These methods identify important regions by introducing perturbations to the input image and quantifying the changes in the output~\cite{LIME,RISE,shap,many-shap,pred-diff,fast-shap, SAG, REX, moxi}.
+LIME~\cite{LIME,slice} occludes by using super-pixel to compute the importance score.
+RISE~\cite{RISE} visualizes important regions by applying random masks to the input image and analyzing the output results generated from the masked images.
+SHAP~\cite{shap} distributes confidence scores to contributions by utilizing Shapley values from game theory.